RaVeR76/The-Kicks-Fix/bugs.md

 ### **Navbar Submenu Items Disappeared Again**

 * **Issue**
 I noticed that when I went to the Bag page, that the navbar dropdown submenus for Kicks Brands, Style, Colour and also Accessories Types were not displaying anything.
-They were just blank so the user could never select these options from anywhere other than Home, Kicks or Accessories views but this is the way I had originally laid it out :(
+They were just blank so the user could never select these options from anywhere other than Home, Kicks or Accessories views but this is the way I had originally laid it out !
-See *BUG 15* for original issue so this was just an advance on this bug.
+See **BUG 15** for original issue so this was just an advance on this bug.

 * **Fix**
 I therefore added Kicks Brand, Style, Colour and also Accessories Type to my ```processor.py``` file in my main The Kicks Fix folder so that I could add them to my Sites Context and therefore utilise them anywhere I want across the site.
 I then proceeded to delete all the unrequired code from within my Home, Kicks and Accessories views were I had originally been passing them through their contexts .....
 Jobs a good un ....
 I hope !!!!